 Of course, tests may have adverse statistical effects without necessarily being biased.
-If tests are valid measures of student readiness for college, test score gaps between different groups may simply reflect real, if unfortunate, differences in opportunity to learn.
+If tests are valid measures of student readiness for college, test-score gaps between different groups may simply reflect real, if unfortunate, differences in opportunity to learn.
 The validity of admissions tests like the SAT and ACT is measured by their ability to predict student performance in college.
 How well do test scores predict student success at UC?

-Early Validity Studies by BOARS

-The relatively weak predictive validity of the SAT and ACT is a longstanding issue that prevented their adoption at UC until later than most other selective U.S. universities.
+Early validity studies by BOARS: The relatively weak predictive validity of the SAT and ACT is a longstanding issue that prevented their adoption at UC until later than most other selective US universities.
 UC experimented with the SAT as early as 1960, when it required the test on a trial basis to evaluate its effectiveness.
-In 1962 Charles Jones, chair of the Board of Admissions and Relations with Schools (BOARS), 5 came to the following conclusion: "Extensive analysis of the data, leave the Board wholly convinced that the Scholastic Aptitude Test scores add little or nothing to the precision with which the existing admissions requirements are predictive of success in the University."
-BOARS voted unanimously to reject the test (quoted in Douglass, 2007, p.
-90).
+"Extensive analysis of the data," BOARS chair Charles